Fair Oaks Pedestrian Accident Lawyer

 In some accidents, there may be evidence that both you and the driver were negligent.
 If this is the case, that does not mean you are forbidden to file a personal injury claim.
 In fact, California law allows an injured party to pursue a financial recovery, even if they were partially at-fault.
 This is known as comparative negligence.
 Most states across the country have adopted this standard, in some form or another.
 Basically, it allows a jury to award you damages based on a percentage of fault.
 So, for example, if you have $100,000 in damages and a jury finds that you were 25 percent at-fault for the accident, the jury will reduce your damage award by 25 percent.
 That would leave you with a recovery of $75,000.

 I’m Ed Smith, a Fair Oaks pedestrian accident lawyer.
-If you or someone you hold dear has been hurt or passed away in a pedestrian accident in Fair Oaks or surrounding area, please call me today at 916.921.6400 for compassionate, free and friendly advice.
+If you have been hurt or someone you hold dear has passed away in a pedestrian accident in Fair Oaks or surrounding area, please call me today at 916.921.6400 or 800.404.5400 for compassionate, free and friendly advice.